Optimal Algorithms for Geometric Centers and Depth: Introduction

-\item[(E)] Given a set $L$ of $n$ lines in the plane, the \emphi{crossing distance} between two points $\pa, \pq \in \R^2$ is the number of lines of $L$ intersecting the segment $\pa\pq$.
-Given a point $\pq \in \R^2$ not lying on any lines of $L$, the disk of smallest radius containing all vertices of $\ArrX{L}$, within crossing distance at most $k$ from $\pq$, can be computed, in $O(n\log n)$ expected time.
+\item In \secref{more:apps}, we present the last application: Given a set $L$ of $n$ lines in the plane, the \emphi{crossing distance} between two points $\pa, \pq \in \R^2$ is the number of lines of $L$ intersecting the segment $\pa\pq$.
+Given a point $\pq \in \R^2$ not lying on any lines of $L$, the disk of smallest radius containing all vertices of $\ArrX{L}$ within crossing distance at most $k$ from $\pq$ can be computed in $O(n\log n)$ expected time.
 See \lemref{cross:verts}.

 \end{compactenumA}